Oil nears three-year high after OPEC fireworks

 TECH PROBLEMS

-Overnight in Asia, MSCI’s broadest index of Asia-Pacific shares outside Japan had inched up 0.1% having spent the session in and out of the red.
+Overnight in Asia, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) inched up 0.1% late on, having spent the session in and out of the red.

-Japan’s Nikkei finished up 0.2% but Australia’s S&P ASX200 reversed following the RBA’s decision to keep interest rates on hold and Hong Kong marked its sixth day of losses and China’s CSI300 at an almost two-month-low.
+Japan's Nikkei (.N225) finished up 0.2% but Australia's S&P ASX200 (.AXJO) reversed following the RBA's decision to keep interest rates on hold.

-It came after the Cyberspace Administration of China ordered an investigation into ride-hailing giant Didi just days after it listed on the New York Stock Exchange.
+Hong Kong (.HSI) marked its sixth day of losses and China's CSI300 (.CSI300) dipped to an almost two-month-low , after the Cyberspace Administration of China ordered an investigation into ride-hailing giant Didi (DIDI.N), days after it listed on the New York Stock Exchange. read more

+China will step up supervision of Chinese firms listed offshore, and improve regulation of cross-border data flow and data security, Xinhua news agency quoted the cabinet as saying.

-In pre-U.S. market trading the firm’s shares which had been valued at up to $75 billion as of Friday, were down 25%.
+In pre-U.S. market trading Didi's shares, which had been valued at up to $75 billion as of Friday, were down 25%. read more

 "The tech sector is very significant in Asia and we are not going to have a lot of clarity on the regulatory adjustments in China for the next few weeks or even months and (that) will be an important driver for the market."

-Investor appetite for Chinese tech companies could be tested by Xiaomi Corp mandating 12 banks on Tuesday to lead a potential U.S. dollar debt issuance.
+Investor appetite for Chinese tech companies could be tested by Xiaomi (1810.HK) mandating 12 banks on Tuesday to lead a potential U.S. dollar debt issuance.

 Our Standards: The Thomson Reuters Trust Principles.